nrxsmith/cl-stock/README.md

 # cl-stock
-A command line stock quote retriever; something I built when teaching myself Ruby.
+A command line stock quote retriever.

-A few years ago when I was teaching myself Ruby, I was obsessesed with seeing how much of my internet life I could engage in from the command line.
+A few years ago when I was teaching myself Ruby, I was interested in seeing how much of my internet life I could engage in from the command line.
 I was also following the stock markets a little more closely then than I do now, so this was an effort to get something local I could run whenever instead fo clicking over to my browser.

 It's essentially just a web scraper.
 It still worked when I last checked (10/6/2018), which honestly surprised me after all this time, but hooray.